Voices of the Future: The Evolution and Impact of Speech Recognition Technology

 5. Challenges in Speech Recognition

-Accuracy in Diverse Conditions:
+Accuracy in Different Conditions:

 Privacy and Security:

-Technical and Computational Limitations:
+Technical and Computational Limits:

-Ethical and Societal Considerations:
+Ethical and Societal Concerns:

 6. The Future of Speech Recognition